 It’s time for another sewing-project!
 There’s already a pincushion and a zipper pouch.
-Now I’m adding a tote bag to the list.
+Now I’m adding a tote bag tutorial to the list.
 To make it more interesting, this bag has a pleated motif as a decoration.

 As usual, you can download the free pdf-pattern from the side panel.